kosuri-indu/BVRITHDrive/CONTRIBUTING.md

-# Contributing to BVRITHStudy
+# Contributing to BVRITHDrive

-Thank you for considering contributing to BVRITHStudy!
+Thank you for considering contributing to BVRITHDrive!
 This repository is a collaborative effort aimed at making academic resources accessible to all BVRIT Hyderabad students.
 Your contributions are valuable and help build a richer, more comprehensive resource for everyone.

 ## How to Contribute